Rules, policies, norms and local etiquette

 Showers..
 Why are there wires in the shower!!??

-Climbing on benches, furniture and ledges is strictly prohibited and we all as parents must give one another permission to remind one another’s children of this if we see something out of line taking place.
+Climbing on benches, furniture and ledges is strictly prohibited and we all as parents must give one another permission to remind one another’s children of this if we see something out of line or dangerous taking place.

 Cultural and Communal Etiquette